Edited by: Nick Ellis

-Each of the elegant rooms has a flat-screen TV, a minibar, free Wi-Fi, a plush queen or king bed, satellite TV, a work desk, an armchair, a shower/tub combination with Agraria amenities, and at least 240 square feet of space.
+Each elegant room has at least 240 square feet of space and features a flat-screen TV, a minibar, free Wi-Fi, a plush queen or king bed, satellite TV, a work desk, and an armchair.
+The bathroom has a shower/tub combination with Agraria amenities.

 This hotel offers a free airport shuttle, 4 restaurants and bars, a fitness center, a spa, indoor and outdoor pools, a Club InterContinental Lounge, and more.

 The Strings by InterContinental Tokyo is one of many IHG properties in Japan’s capital city.
-We believe that this 5-star property is a great alternative to the more central, though old and dated, InterContinental ANA Tokyo.
+This 5-star property is an excellent alternative to the more central, though old and dated, ANA InterContinental Tokyo.

-Each of the exquisite rooms has a minimum of 258 square feet of space, a plush bed, a chaise lounge, a separate work desk with chair, a set of coffee and tea facilities, a minibar, city views, a flat-screen TV, a shower/tub combination, and luxury bath amenities.
+Each of the exquisite rooms has a minimum of 258 square feet of space, a plush bed, a chaise lounge, a separate work desk with chair, a set of coffee and tea facilities, a minibar, city views, and a flat-screen TV.
+The bathroom has a shower/tub combination and luxury bath amenities.

 Room rates are usually $300 per night, but you can redeem around 50,000 points per night for a standard room here.